nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 Q: You are running a high-performance database that requires an IOPS of 210,000 for its underlying filesystem.
 What do you recommend?
 > Instance Store (Is running a DB on EC2 instance store possible?
 It is possible to run a database on EC2.
 It is also possible to use instance store, but there are some considerations to have.
 The data will be lost if the instance is stopped, but it can be restarted without problems.
 One can also set up a replication mechanism on another EC2 instance with instance store to have a standby copy.
 One can also have back-up mechanisms.
 It's all up to how you want to set up your architecture to validate your requirements.
 In this case, it's around IOPS, and we build an architecture of replication and back up around it)

+Q: You have just terminated an EC2 instance in us-east-1a, and its attached EBS volume is now available.
+Your teammate tries to attach it to an EC2 instance in us-east-1b but he can't.
+What is a possible cause for this?
+> EBS volumes are locked to an Availability Zone (EBS Volumes are created for a specific AZ.
+It is possible to migrate them between different AZs using EBS Snapshots)

+Q: You have launched an EC2 instance that will host a NodeJS application.
+After installing all the required software and configured your application, you noted down the EC2 instance public IPv4 so you can access it.
+Then, you stopped and then started your EC2 instance to complete the application configuration.
+After restart, you can't access the EC2 instance, and you found that the EC2 instance public IPv4 has been changed.
+What should you do to assign a fixed public IPv4 to your EC2 instance?
+> Allocate an Elastic IP and assign it to your EC2 instance (Elastic IP is a public IPv4 that you own as long as you want and you can attach it to one EC2 instance at a time)

+Q: You want to run a batch job that requires a set of EC2 instances.
+This batch job should run for about 4 hours and must not be interrupted.
+Which EC2 Purchasing Option should you choose to run this batch job with the lowest cost?
+> By using Spot Block Instances, you reserve a set of Spot EC2 instances for a specified duration (1-6 hours) without interruption

+Q: Spot Fleet is a set of Spot Instances and optionally ....
+> On demand instances (Spot Fleet is a set of Spot Instances and optionally On-demand Instances.
+It allows you to automatically request Spot Instances with the lowest price)

+Q: You have an application performing big data analysis hosted on a fleet of EC2 instances.
+You want to ensure your EC2 instances have the highest networking performance while communicating with each other.
+Which EC2 Placement Group should you choose?
+> Cluster Placement Groups place your EC2 instances next to each other which gives you high-performance computing and networking

+Q: You have a critical application hosted on a fleet of EC2 instances in which you want to achieve maximum availability when there's an AZ failure.
+Which EC2 Placement Group should you choose?
+> Spread Placement Group places your EC2 instances on different physical hardware across different AZs

+Q: Elastic Network Interface (ENI) can be attached to EC2 instances in another AZ
+> False (Elastic Network Interfaces (ENIs) are bounded to a specific AZ.
+You can not attach an ENI to an EC2 instance in a different AZ)

+Q: The following are true regarding EC2 Hibernate, EXCEPT
+> EC2 Instance Root Volume must be an Instance Store volume (To enable EC2 Hibernate, the EC2 Instance Root Volume type must be an EBS volume and must be encrypted to ensure the protection of sensitive content)

+Q: You have just terminated an EC2 instance in us-east-1a, and its attached EBS volume is now available.
+Your teammate tries to attach it to an EC2 instance in us-east-1b but he can't.
+What is a possible cause for this?
+> EBS volumes are locked to an Availability Zone (EBS Volumes are created for a specific AZ.
+It is possible to migrate them between different AZs using EBS Snapshots)

+Q: You have launched an EC2 instance with two EBS volumes, Root volume type and the other EBS volume type to store the data.
+A month later you are planning to terminate the EC2 instance.
+What's the default behavior that will happen to each EBS volume?
+> The Root volume type will be deleted and the EBS volume type will not be deleted (By default, the Root volume type will be deleted as its "Delete On Termination" attribute checked by default.
+Any other EBS volume types will not be deleted as its "Delete On Termination" attribute disabled by default)

+Q: You can use an AMI in N.Virginia Region us-east-1 to launch an EC2 instance in any AWS Region
+> False (AMIs are built for a specific AWS Region, they're unique for each AWS Region.
+You can't launch an EC2 instance using an AMI in another AWS Region, but you can copy the AMI to the target AWS Region and then use it to create your EC2 instances)

+Q: Which of the following EBS volume types can be used as boot volumes when you create EC2 instances?
+> When creating EC2 instances, you can only use the following EBS volume types as boot volumes: gp2, gp3, io1, io2, and Magnetic (Standard)

+Q: What is EBS Multi-Attach?
+> Attach the same EBS volume to multiple EC2 instances in the same AZ (Using EBS Multi-Attach, you can attach the same EBS volume to multiple EC2 instances in the same AZ.
+Each EC2 instance has full read/write permissions)

+Q: You would like to encrypt an unencrypted EBS volume attached to your EC2 instance.
+What should you do?
+> Create an EBS snapshot of your EBS volume.
+Copy the snapshot and tick the option to encrypt the copied snapshot.
+Then, use the encrypted snapshot to create a new EBS volume

+Q: You have a fleet of EC2 instances distributes across AZs that process a large data set.
+What do you recommend to make the same data to be accessible as an NFS drive to all of your EC2 instances?
+> Use EFS (EFS is a network file system (NFS) that allows you to mount the same file system on EC2 instances that are in different AZs)

+Q: You would like to have a high-performance local cache for your application hosted on an EC2 instance.
+You don't mind losing the cache upon the termination of your EC2 instance.
+Which storage mechanism do you recommend as a Solutions Architect?
+> EC2 Instance Store provides the best disk I/O performance

+Q: You are running a high-performance database that requires an IOPS of 310,000 for its underlying storage.
+What do you recommend?
+> You can run a database on an EC2 instance that uses an Instance Store, but you'll have a problem that the data will be lost if the EC2 instance is stopped (it can be restarted without problems).
+One solution is that you can set up a replication mechanism on another EC2 instance with an Instance Store to have a standby copy.
+Another solution is to set up backup mechanisms for your data.
+It's all up to you how you want to set up your architecture to validate your requirements.
+In this use case, it's around IOPS, so we have to choose an EC2 Instance Store

 ## Scalability and High Availability
 ### **Scalability**